Largo/flashcards/README.md

    npm run dev
    ```

-4. The frontend will be available at `http://localhost:5173`
+4. The frontend will be available at `http://localhost:5173` (or another port if 5173 is in use)

 ## Database